 3. How we use your personal information

 The purpose for collecting personal information is to provide you with the products and services you've asked for, to understand and meet your needs and provide you with a wide range of financial and other products and services.
-The types of products and services provided by us include (but are not limited to) strategic financial planning and investment advice, portfolio and self managed superannuation fund administration, credit assistance, legal services and property investment and related services.
+The types of products and services provided by us include (but are not limited to) strategic financial planning and investment advice, portfolio and self managed superannuation fund administration and legal services.

 We may also use and disclose your personal information: